siteoptimo/woocommerce-plivo/README.md

 ------------
 To make use of the Plivo API, this plugin requires php-openssl, php-curl to be installed.
 Obviously, you'll need a Plivo account.

 Version 1.1 note: we have written a fallback for the required [pear package HTTP_Request2](https://github.com/pear/HTTP_Request2).
-So from no on, it's no longer required, but still recommended.
+So from now on, it's no longer required, but still recommended.

 Installation
 ------------